 While we were there the community held a Harambee (Gala fund raiser) to raise funds for the secondary school.
 We also participated by donating $1,000 toward the cost of finishing the original part of the school up to the same level as the two new classrooms.

 Now, in October, this work is complete: all the rooms are plastered, painted and have floors.
 The school has room for at least a hundred students.

 After 2012, the population of the school exceeded 150.

 Also in support of Kwa Muema: James, who was on the March trip and recently graduated from college, has gone over to teach at Kwa Muema for the fall term, 2011.

 He spent the fall school term teaching English, Business, Physics and PE at Kwa Muema Secondary School.
 He also continued to help Pius to get the library going (actually Pius seems to only need encouragement, he is a young man with good ideas and plenty of talent) and generally kept an eye on projects Books and Bricks Organization:

 He paid school fees for scholarship students (and collecting and delivering essays and grade reports for scholarship students and applicants); helping us to establish a process for book purchases (library and schools); teaching teachers how to use computers; and observing and learning about how the school system functions to help us make good use of resources in the future.

 Kwa Muema high school library is complete and in use.
 The library needs more books and supplies.
 It serves 9 teachers and 175+ students.
 Every donation is welcome.
 Mr. Okumu is the librarian and he also teaches literature at the school.

-To support this project and other future libraries, please donate online at our contact page or visit our home church www.saintjohnonline.org.
+To support this project and other future libraries, please visit our Donate Page.